 Conservation Icons: Dr. Arthur M. Shapiro, butterflies

-Dr. Shapiro has logged more than 5476 site-visits and tallied approximately 83,000 individual records of 159 butterfly species and subspecies!
-This major effort is continuing and represents the world’s largest data-set of intensive site-specific data on butterfly populations collected by one person!
-Read his 2003 co-authored research paper, “Exotics as host plants of the California butterfly fauna” (Biological Conservation, 110:413-433).
+Dr. Shapiro has logged more than 5,476 site-visits and tallied approximately 83,000 individual records of 159 butterfly species and subspecies, representing the world’s largest data-set.
+Read his 2003 co-authored research paper, “Exotics as Host Plants of the California Butterfly Fauna” (Biological Conservation, 110:413-433).

 Shapiro is one of nine awe-inspiring speakers that are part of the 2017-18 Conservation Icons series that aims to educate, entertain and inspire change!